ambonvik/cimba/docs/background.rst

 Events and the Event Queue
 --------------------------

-The fundamental property of a discrete event simulation model is that state only can change at the event times.
+The most fundamental property of a discrete event simulation model is that state only can change at the event times.
 The basic algorithm is to maintain a priority queue of scheduled events, retrieve the first one, set the simulation clock to its reactivation time, execute the event, and repeat.